FATac/fatac.github.com/source/visualization.rst

 Thubmnail generation is object recursive, which means that thumbnails of objects related to other objects will be a composition of related objects thumbnails.

+Still, thumbnail generation is customizable.
+If "thumbnail" section is created in the template, this section data will be exclusively used for thumbnail generation.

 **Example**

 Suppose template of a class Country that is composed of Locations